lsst-dm/dm_dev_guide/services/lsst-login.rst

 To get an account, see the :doc:`Onboarding Checklist </team/onboarding>`.

-This page is designed to assist developers in use of the ``lsst-login`` servers:
+This page is designed to assist developers in the use of the ``lsst-login`` servers:

 #. :ref:`lsst-login-overview`
 #. :ref:`lsst-login-connect`